Ant-Tech-Project/Ibraim/day1/readme.md

 |git commit|The `git commit` command captures a snapshot of the project's currently staged changes.
 Committed snapshots can be thought of as “safe” versions of a project—Git will never change them unless you explicitly ask it to.|

 ## Explain the concept of the staging area
-#### Staging area
+### Staging area
-The primary function of the git add command, is to promote pending changes in the working directory, to the git staging area.
+The primary function of the `git add` command, is to promote pending changes in the working directory, to the **git staging area**.
 The staging area is one of Git's more unique features, and it can take some time to wrap your head around it if you’re coming from an SVN (or even a Mercurial) background.
 It helps to think of it as a buffer between the working directory and the project history.
 The staging area is considered one of the "three trees" of Git, along with, the working directory, and the commit history.

 Instead of committing all of the changes you've made since the last commit, the stage lets you group related changes into highly focused snapshots before actually committing it to the project history.
 This means you can make all sorts of edits to unrelated files, then go back and split them up into logical commits by adding related changes to the stage and commit them piece-by-piece.
 As in any revision control system, it’s important to create atomic commits so that it’s easy to track down bugs and revert changes with minimal impact on the rest of the project.
 <p align="center">